ora-io/awesome-uniswap-hooks/README.md

 - [Curve Style Voting Escrow - veLP](https://github.com/kadenzipfel/veLP): A Curve-style voting escrow (ve) hook.
 This can be used to create a more democratic and efficient way to vote on changes to a liquidity pool.
 - [Huff Hooks](https://github.com/jtriley-eth/huff-hooks): Allows developers to add custom functionality to pools.
 This can be used to create a variety of new features, such as limit orders or margin trading.
 - [Magna Carta](https://github.com/tarunsintern/magna-carta): A hook for enforcing a verifiable sequencing rule.
 This can be used to prevent front-running and other types of manipulation.
+- [Uni LBP](https://github.com/kadenzipfel/uni-lbp): A capital-efficient Uniswap v4 liquidity bootstrapping pool (LBP) hooks contract.
+This can be used to allow tokens to be sold at a linearly decreasing price.

 ## 🛠 Tools